Leafminers of Vegetable Crops

 (Order: Diptera; Family: Agromyzidae)

-Diane Alston, Extension Entomologist • Ann Mull, Extension Assistant
+Diane Alston, Extension Entomologist (No longer at USU) • Ann Mull, Extension Assistant

 - “Leafminer” commonly describes the larval stage of various insects, but those that feed on vegetable crops are most commonly small yellow-and-black flies in the order Diptera.